Norlock/sparticles/README.md

 - [ ] Motion blur
 - [ ] Being able to extend Fx State bind groups as long as the order is preserved so you have more flexibility
+- [ ] Create preview texture and register with egui to display post fx

 TODO write serialize + deserialize for cgmath vec3 + vec4